-Jennifer is a Car Next Door member who lives in Melbourne with her husband and two children.
-Here’s what Jennifer had to say about the pros and cons of car sharing vs owning a car
+Jennifer, her husband and two kids live car free in Melbourne.
+Here’s what Jennifer had to say about the pros and cons of car sharing vs owning a car.

 What were your motivations for not buying a car?

 “We recently returned home to Melbourne after living in New York City for seven years, where we survived on subways, on foot and on bicycles, and picked up a rental car whenever we headed away for a vacation.
 On returning home in October last year, we borrowed a friend’s van while we got settled.
 This was great for picking up furniture and getting out to the Vic Market for the weekly food shop, and we thought we’d hang onto it for just a few months while we decided what car to buy.
 I had noticed a few more car share parking bays in our neighborhood, so that was on our radar – then a friend mentioned Car Next Door.
 What really appealed was the ‘collaborative consumption’ part of the ethos, in that we could have access to a car when we needed it, without adding another car to the mass of cars we currently see parked and driving around our city.
 We now live solely on CND (plus public transport, walking and bicycles).”

 What have you found to be the biggest challenges of not owning a car?

 “The supply of cars in the network is a challenge – in theory it would be great to be able to borrow a car that is just a few blocks away, but in reality the cars we use are usually about a kilometer away.
 I’ve turned this around and either ride my bike to a car (then leaved it chained up ready to take me home after I return the car), or use this as an excuse to take a nice morning jog to pick up the car.
 I then drive it home, pick up the family, and off we go!
 Anything CND can do to invite more cars into the network would be appreciated, though…”

 Have your friends, neighbours or colleagues expressed an opinion on your car-free lifestyle?
 What do people think about it?